BlueKeep: Mechanism

 The RDP protocol uses "virtual channels", configured before authentication, as a data path between the client and server for providing extensions.
 RDP 5.1 defines 32 "static" virtual channels, and "dynamic" virtual channels are contained within one of these static channels.
 If a server binds the virtual channel "MS_T120" (a channel for which there is no legitimate reason for a client to connect to) with a static channel other than 31, heap corruption occurs that allows for arbitrary code execution at the system level.

 Windows XP, Windows Vista, Windows 7, Windows Server 2003, Windows Server 2008, and Windows Server 2008 R2 were named by Microsoft as being vulnerable to this attack.
-Versions newer than 7, such as Windows 8 and Windows 10, were not affected.
+Versions newer than 7, such as Windows 8, Windows 10 and Windows 11, were not affected.
 The Cybersecurity and Infrastructure Security Agency stated that it had also successfully achieved code execution via the vulnerability on Windows 2000.

 Mitigation

 Microsoft released patches for the vulnerability on 14 May 2019, for Windows XP, Windows Vista, Windows 7, Windows Server 2003, Windows Server 2008, and Windows Server 2008 R2.
 This included versions of Windows that have reached their end-of-life (such as Vista, XP, and Server 2003) and thus are no longer eligible for security updates.
 The patch forces the aforementioned "MS_T120" channel to always be bound to 31 even if requested otherwise by an RDP server.

 The NSA recommended additional measures, such as disabling Remote Desktop Services and its associated port (TCP 3389) if it is not being used, and requiring Network Level Authentication (NLA) for RDP.
 According to computer security company Sophos, two-factor authentication may make the RDP issue less of a vulnerability.
 However, the best protection is to take RDP off the Internet: switch RDP off if not needed and, if needed, make RDP accessible only via a VPN.